OpenZeppelin/nile/README.md

 In order for this implementation to be functional, it is needed by the plugin developer to follow some development guidelines defined in this simple plugin example extending Nile for a dummy greet extension.
 In a brief explanation the guidelines are as follows:

-1. Define a Python module that implement a click command or group:
+1. Define a Python module that implements a click command or group:

    ```python
    # First, import click dependency